What is an ER Nurse?

 Emergency Department Nurse Workplace

-Emergency Department Nurse Salary and Job Outlook
+Emergency Nurse Salary and Job Outlook

-Becoming an Emergency Department Nurse
+Becoming an ER Nurse

 In 2010, the Institute of Medicine (IOM) issued a confident goal: By 2020, their desire was that 80% of registered nurses (RN) be bachelor’s prepared professionals.
 This desire was related to both the complexity of nursing practice and IOM studies evidencing that bachelor’s prepared RNs have better outcomes and more competent practice.
 Currently, the goal has not yet been achieved, but it should affect an RN’s educational choices moving forward.

-Education Requirements for ED Nurses
+Education Requirements for ER Nurses

 Associates Degree Nurse (ADN): To practice as a professionally licensed RN, at the minimum one must achieve an ADN and pass the NCLEX-RN exam before being eligible for licensure and subsequent employment.
 ADN programs typically take two years to complete (after two years of the appropriate prerequisites).
 ADN programs are usually offered through community colleges and include coursework online, in the classroom, lab work, clinical rotations, and practicum experiences.
 If an RN chooses this path, they should do so understanding that they may be limited professionally, as well as be ineligible for employment in a variety of settings (particularly Magnet hospitals or hospitals seeking Magnet status).